Flank/flank-dashboard/metrics/docs/02_sign_and_notarize_metrics_binaries.md

  - can be run with `notarization-only` configuration
  - notarize packages and wait for the notarization to complete
  - signed files into a `.dmg` or `.zip`
- - popular tool
+ - popular tool(top rank on Github for a sign and notarize with more than 800 stars, has a lot of contributors)

 Cons:
  - can't be used with `sign-only` configuration

 ### [signing_tools](https://github.com/drud/signing_tools)

-This is two `.sh` scripts that provides sign and notarize binaries.
+These are two `.sh` scripts that provide sign and notarize binaries.

 First, `macos_sign.sh` is the sign script.
 It accepts the following list of parameters:
  - `--signing-password` - a password for key-chain, that the tool is creating while running;